Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Focus on your physical recovery including diet, rest, and activities.
+Focus on your physical recovery.
+This includes diet, rest, and activities.

 Ask your doctor or nurse about maintaining or resuming sexual activity.